pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

     :linenos:

-Lattiude amd longitude values are converted into ``geometry`` form using ST_Point whichreturns a point with the given X and Y coordinate values.
+Latitude and longitude values are converted into ``geometry`` form using ST_Point which returns a point with the given X and Y coordinate values.
 ST_SetSRID is used to set the SRID (Spatial Reference Identifier) on the point geometry to 4326.